laurilehmijoki/learn-reactive-programming-with-bacon.js/index.md

 * Your program does not interact with the user's input devices such as keyboard or mouse
-* Your program is not dependent on network events such as WebSocket messages
+* Your program is not depend on network events such as WebSocket messages
 * Your team does not have time or motivation to study a new programming style

 ## Next: streams